haifenghuang/magpie/README.md

 }
 ```

-In monkey, all class is inherited from the root class `object`.
+In magpie, all class is inherited from the root class `object`.
 `object` class include some common method like `toString()`, `instanceOf()`, `is_a()`, `classOf()`, `hashCode`.

 Above code is same as: